- Docs Home

 - The

-node has a separate disk to storebackupmeta
+restore_endpointnode has a separate disk to storebackupmetafiles. - TiKV and the

-node share the same directory (for example,/home/tidb/backup_local/
+restore_endpointnode share the same directory (for example,/home/tidb/backup_local/) for restoration.

 Before the restoration, follow these steps: